onnx/onnx-mlir/docs/Dialects/onnx.md

 Round takes one input Tensor and rounds the values, element-wise, meaning it finds the nearest integer for each value.
-In case of halfs, the rule is to round them to the nearest even integer.
+In case of halves, the rule is to round them to the nearest even integer.
 If input x is integral, +0, -0, NaN,  or infinite, x itself is returned.
 The output tensor has the same shape and type as the input.